 - Set up in 1932, the Division of Agricultural Meteorology has its office in Pune.

-- It was established with an objective to minimize the impact of adverse weather on crops.
+- It was established to minimize the impact of adverse weather on crops.

-- IMD also provides information to take advantage of favourable weather conditions that may result in a boost in agricultural yield.
+- IMD also provides information to take advantage of favorable weather conditions that may result in a boost in agricultural yield.

 Services of the Division can be listed as follows: